mrsergazinov/tabular-dl-goes-fourier/readme.md

 **Note:** currently, all random frequncies for Fourier featurers are sampled from the Gaussian distribution.

+### How to add a new dataset

+To add a new data:
+1. Modify the `load_data` function in `train_eval.py` to load the new dataset.
+The dataset should yield a `pd.DataFrame` with the features, `X`, and the `pd.Series` with the target, `y`.
+2. Add the task type to the dictionary `TASK_TYPES` in the `train_eval.py` file.
+3. Add the dataset to the argument parser in the `optim_hyperparam.py` and `train_eval.py` under `--dataset_name`.

+### How to add a new model

+To add a new model:
+1. Create a new model class in the `base_models` directory.
+The model should inherit from `torch.nn.Module`.
+2. Follow examples of the existing models, e.g. `base_models/MLP.py` to define the relevant initialization (e.g. `d_in, d_out` etc.).
+The model should also implement `fit` and `evaluate` methods.
+3. Add the model to the argument parser in the `optim_hyperparam.py` and `train_eval.py` under `--model_name`.
+4. Add the model to the dictionary `MODELS` in the `train_eval.py` file.
+5. Add model hyperparameter ranges to the `configs/hyperparam.yaml` file for optimization with Optuna.

+### How to add a new numerical encoder

+To add a new numerical encoder:
+1. Create a new encoder class in the `encoders` directory.
+The encoder should inherit from `torch.nn.Module`.
+2. Follow examples of the existing encoders, e.g. `encoders/numEncoders.py` to define the relevant initialization (e.g. `d_in, d_out` etc.).
+3. Add the encoder to the argument parser in the `optim_hyperparam.py` and `train_eval.py` under `--num_encoder`.
+4. Add the encoder to the dictionary `NUM_ENCODERS` in the `train_eval.py` file.
+5. Add encoder hyperparameter ranges to the `configs/hyperparam.yaml` file for optimization with Optuna.

 ### View Results

 Use the code in the `print_results.ipynb` notebook to view the results.